 1) The browser requests and downloads the image – it’s now only 300 x 169 and 68kb!

-2) No HTML/CSS rescaling is needed, so the browser renders the image as is on your page.
+2) No HTML/CSS resizing is needed, so the browser renders the image as is on your page.

 The result is a much faster downloading and rendering of the image(s) on your site.

-So you have a responsive design for your website, and GTmetrix is alerting you to “Serve scaled images.”
+So you have a responsive design for your website, and GTmetrix is alerting you to “Properly size images.”
 Isn’t there a conflict here?
 You might be asking:

 Since responsive design resizes and scales images, it’s not realistic to serve images in the size they’ll be displayed at, because that viewport can change.

-The main goal behind the “Serve scaled images” recommendation is to ensure that served images aren’t drastically out of scale.
+The main goal behind the “Properly size images” audit is to ensure that the served images aren’t drastically out of scale.

 A general rule then is to serve images at the maximum display size in your design.
 To be safe with retina displays, you can scale them up to 2x the maximum display size.